 You might run into an unexpected emergency expense that leaches cash away from routine bills, or you may face a serious illness that makes you miss work, cutting your paycheck in half.
 And then sometimes, you can just simply forget that a bill is due!

-If it’s something as simple as your memory, download an app like Mint that sends out reminders a few days before a bill is due.
+If it’s something as simple as your memory, download an app that sends out reminders a few days before a bill is due.
 Setting up automatic payments with your financial institution is another easy way to make sure your payment is sent on time.

 If a lack of cash stands in your way, do not avoid the bill.
 “Out of sight, out of mind” doesn’t work with your finances.
 Avoidance will only make a bad thing worse — from the late penalties that pile up to the stress you’ll feel.